CrazyForks/lynx/explorer/android/README.md

 #### Build and Run

 Select the `LynxExplorer` module and click the `Run` button to experience LynxExplorer on your device.
+If using avd, please wait until the build is done.

 ### Method 2: Build and Run using the Command Line